-Happiness expert and positive psychologist Susanna Halonen defines success as 'living happy and fulfilled life'.
+Susanna Newsonen, happiness expert and positive psychologist, defines success as “living happy and fulfilled life”.
 For her those things emerge from short term pleasure, such as savouring good things in the moment, and from long term purpose and meaning, being conscious of the kind of impact she has on the world.

-"Definition of success is constantly changing and depends on what life stage you are in."
+“Define your own success because it is constantly changing and depends on what life stage you are in.”

 Many women never stop to think about this and may be judging themselves based on an outdated image of success.
-For instance, getting to the corner office may have been very important to you in your 20's and 30's, but in your 40's you may want to use your time differently and spend more time with family.
-But this should not stop you from earning as much money or doing work that facilitates your personal growth.
+For instance, getting to the corner office may have been very important to you in your 20’s and 30’s, but in your 40’s you may want to use your time differently.
+This should not stop you from earning as much money or doing work that facilitates your personal growth.

-"Success for me is pride in what I'm doing and who I'm being.
-It's also about being at ease with potential failure.
-It's important to get really, really clear what is important.
+“Success for me is pride in what I’m doing and who I am.
+It’s also about being at ease with potential failure.
+It’s important to get really, really clear what is important.
 Really important.
-That's part of the definition of success."
+That’s part of the definition of success.”

 “If you don’t listen to your heart and follow your calling nothing else really works.”

 For economical analyst and social entrepreneur Priya Virmani success means having courage to break cultural expectations and to be authentic.
 She defines success as “writing your own life story rather than following other people’s script.”

 International success coach Niyc Pidgeon defines success as being in an alignment with a purpose that is bigger than yourself.
 She has a very strong sense of purpose linked with being able to follow her calling.
 She wants to help million women globally to change their lives using positive psychology.